isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-plyometrics/index.md

 The midsole of Metcon 5 provides needed support for various Plyometrics activities like jumping.
 The shoe has a drop-in midsole design with a dual-density feature.

-The heel section is firm to keep the user grounded when doing heavy lifting or during intense plyos or [lateral movements](https://pestpolicy.com/best-shoes-for-lateral-movement/).
-The sole is also low to provide close foot ground contact ensuring you remain stable throughout the jump training.
+The heel section is firm to keep the user grounded when doing heavy lifting or during intense plyos or [lateral movements](https://pestpolicy.com/best-shoes-for-lateral-movement/).The sole is also low to provide close foot ground contact ensuring you remain stable throughout the jump training.
 The forefoot section is soft and flexible to allow more responsive WOD that incorporates plenty of foot bending.

 The 5th Metcon provides you an option to change your heel height, thanks to the Hyperlift insert.
 The insert has two firm wedges that you attach beneath the drop-in midsole.
 Usually, most cross-training shoes including the Metcon 5 have a midsole drop of 4mm.